ReallyLiri/muxec/README.md

                         when using xargs mode, replace occurrences of replace-str in the command with input, default: {}
-  --break-on-fail       immediately break whole execution if any command fails -m MODE, --mode MODE  output print mode, either 'plain' or 'tty' (or 'auto' to pick the right one automatically)
+  --break-on-fail       immediately break whole execution if any command fails -m MODE, --mode MODE  output print mode, either 'plain' or 'tty' (or 'auto' to pick the right one automatically) --ts                  prefix each line with timestamp. only applies when running in plain mode
 ```

 To use from python script: